-It’s the writing.
-It’s the skill level and level of authority on the subject.
-It’s the conversational tone.
-It’s the feeling that I’m being let into their world, how they think, and what they really like to experience when traveling.
+It’s the writing, the level of authority on the subject, the conversational tone, and feeling that I’m now let into their world, how they think, and what they really like to experience when traveling.
 Those are the blogs I keep coming back to over and over.

-In some cases, I came to meet and get to know the person after already discovering the blog, but in most, I don’t know the writer at all.
-Yet I search their blogs before I even search Google when I want travel ideas or need to be uplifted.
+In some cases, I came to meet and get to know the person writing it after already having discovered the blog, but for most, I don’t know the writer at all.
+Yet I search out their blogs before I even look in Google when I want travel ideas or need to be uplifted.

 The following are the best blogs you should be reading if you love travel as much as I do.
 Both old and new, popular and up-and-coming, and drawn from a large range of niches and focuses, these are my favorites: